murari-goswami/NLP/README.md

 ## Natural Language Processing
-Given below are the necessary blog posts for this repo and its Corressponding blog posts.
+Given below are the necessary blog posts for this repo and its Corressponding  notebooks.
 You can run all the notebooks in Google colab

 ## Blog posts
 1.  part 1 blog post:- https://soumyadip1995.blogspot.com/2019/05/natural-language-processing-beginners.html